• Skip to primary navigation

 Instructions

-• In a large bowl, whisk together flour, baking powder and salt.
+• Mix dry ingredients.
+In a large bowl, whisk together flour, baking powder and salt.

-• Divide dough into 8 equal parts.
+• Divide dough into 8 equal parts using a bench scraper or large knife.

-• Grab the first chunk of dough and roll it around using your hands, pressing it together to compact it.
-Then poke a hole in the center and gently squeeze the dough all the way around to enlarge the circle.
+Poke a hole in the center and gently squeeze the dough all the way around to enlarge the circle.
 The hole in the center should be about 2" wide.

 • Bake on the upper rack at 400˚ in preheated oven for 20 minutes or until lightly golden brown.
-Remove from oven and cool for about 5 minutes before cutting.
-Toast and add toppings as desired.

 Video